helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

 ### Flow Context Path

 A path can be used to point at a node in the flow context.
-Path members are separated with a `.`.
+Path members are separated with a dot.

 E.g.
 - `flavor.base`